 Figure 2.
-Counts of adult and juvenile Steller sea lions at rookery and haulout trend sites throughout the range of the western U.S. stock, 1990-2004.
-Correction factor applied to 2004 count for film format differences (Fritz and Stinchcomb 2005).
+Counts of adult and juvenile Steller sea lions at rookery and haulout trend sites throughout the range of the western U.S. stock in Alaska, 1990-2008.
+Correction factor applied to 2004 and 2008 counts for film format differences (Fritz and Stinchcomb 2005).